hgtlzyc/PokemonDisplay/README.md

 ### Achieved:
+- [x] able to adjust both the lower and upper bound

 - [x]  display images from API 06/14/21

 - [x] request data from the Pokemon API https://pokeapi.co/ + use stepper to set the target range upper index 06/13/21